cedayhoff/bots-reloaded/docs/readme.rst

     - Bots handles high volumes of EDI transactions.
     - Bots is very flexible and can be configurated for your specific EDI needs.

-This is a fork of Bots, which was created by `Henk-Jan Ebbers`_.
-This fork was created in an effort to build a more collaborative community around this project.
+This is a fork of a fork of Bots, which was created by `Henk-Jan Ebbers`_.
+This fork of a fork was created in an effort to get it updated and usable in 2024.
+I have many plans with this.
+For now, this is what I have.
+Updated documentation coming soon.

 Getting Started
 ---------------